Source: Intermodal Association of North America & American Association of Railroads.

 shift of intermodal traffic to the advantage of containerized freight.

-While rail intermodal container traffic (COFC), both ISO and domestic,
+While rail intermodal container traffic (container on flat cars; COFC), both ISO and domestic,

 increased, the number of trailers carried